-- Preparing portfolio reports across a diverse range of indicators such as portfolio concentrations by geography, industry type, product, risk rating etc. which are used to analyse and monitor overall portfolio quality; - Monitoring the integrity and consistency of data, including risk ratings, migration, exposures and losses, including the maintenance of a central loss database for the monitoring and analysis of losses; - Setting and advising the values of input parameters to be used for the calculation of expected loss and economic capital requirements; - Consolidation and consolidation of portfolio management data and reports for use by Executive Management and the Board; and - The establishment and management of early warning tools to identify emerging risk problems.
+- Prepare portfolio reports across a range of indicators such as portfolio concentrations by geography, industry type, product and risk rating. which are used to analyse and monitor overall portfolio quality; - Monitor the integrity and consistency of data, including risk ratings, risk migrations, exposures and losses, including the maintenance of a central loss database for the monitoring and analysis of losses; - Set parameters to be used for the calculation of expected loss and risk capital requirements; - Consolidate portfolio management data and reports for use by Executive Management and the Board; and - Establish and maintain a set of early warning indicators to identify emerging risk problems.